psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 # Sir Cleges and the Winter Cherries

-*First heard: David Heathfield (Exeter Storytellers), Winter Solstice Tales online, Devon Storytellers, December 19th, 2022.*
+*First heard: David Heathfield (Exeter Storytellers), Winter Solstice Tales online, Dartmoor Storytellers, December 19th, 2022.*

 As I recall the telling, Sir Cleges was an old knight of Uther Pendragon... but went to King Arthur's court.
 Here's the gist of the tale as I remember it: